chzbrgr71/microsmack/README.md

 * Web UI
   - Calls web API using ENVVAR
+  - Listens on port 8080

 * Web API
-  - Listens on port 8080
+  - Listens on port 8081